Privacy Policy

 • information as to whether you are a UK taxpayer so we can claim gift aid

-• where you have left us a legacy, any information regarding next of kin with which you may have provided us to administer this
+• where you have left us a gift in your Will, any information regarding next of kin with which you may have provided us to administer this

 • your interactions with Worldwide Cancer Research.
 This could include your donation history; your responses to our communications; information you’ve shared with us about why you have supported us; events, meetings and fundraising activities you’ve taken part in or shown an interest in

 Certain types of personal information are in a special category under data protection law, as they are considered sensitive.
-Examples of this type of sensitive data are information about health, race, religious beliefs, political views, trade union membership, sex life or sexuality or genetic/biometric information.
+Examples of this type of sensitive data are information about health, race, religious beliefs, political views, sexuality, or genetic/biometric information.

 We do not ask you for sensitive personal data unless there is a clear reason for us to do so.
 However, we may need to ask for information about your health, for example, if you are participating in an event.
 You may also wish to share information about your health if you decide to speak out about your experience of cancer or otherwise make information public.
 If you do, we will always treat it sensitively and ask you for explicit consent to use this information in the form of case studies or interviews.